 If you've been considering freelancing and stepping out as an independent worker, be it on a part-time basis or as a full-time job, you’ve probably got a multitude of questions; not least wanting to know what is so great about freelancing in comparison to a 9-5 job.
 So, if you’re still ‘sitting on the fence’ about whether to start freelancing or not, we’ve put together what we believe are the top ten reasons why freelancing is better than any 9-5 job to help convince you.

 You're the Boss

-No more micromanagers, overtime work because your boss didn’t manage their schedule effectively, or weird requests.
-You won't get in trouble for running a quick errand or going to the doctor's in the middle of the day.
-You get to make all the decisions and control your work life.
-This control is both powerful and freeing.
+Another benefit of being the boss is that you won't get into trouble for running a quick errand or going to the doctor's in the middle of the day.
+You get to make all the decisions and control your remote work, which is empowering.

-Set Your Working Hours
+Set Your Work Hours

 Freedom to Work From Anywhere

 Any freelancer will tell you that one of the best aspects to freelancing is being able to work from anywhere, as long as you have a reliable internet connection.
 Even that is easier in today’s digital world by using a mobile internet connection.
 So, as long as you are in an area that has 3G, 4G or 5G, plug in your mobile dongle and away you go!

 The majority of freelance work today is done online, or digitally, although there are some occasions when your multiple clients may require you to work within a commutable distance from their offices.
 You can choose to work from a local coffee shop, from a dedicated flexible office space that you can scale up or down according to your needs or even go to another country; anywhere in the world can be your office.
 If you love traveling, a freelancing career is a great way to support a nomadic lifestyle.